All Episodes

 Santa Barbara, where did you say?

-There's oil ready to be tapped on shore, and frankly, even like you say on the continental shelf, we've got the environmental wackos gone wild to where they are controlling the agenda, and we can't even recover our own oil.
+There's oil ready to be tapped on shore, and frankly, even like you say on the continental shelf, we've got the environmental wackos gone wild to where they are controlling the agenda and we can't even recover our own oil.

-Well, there's no question about that, and I I uh uh make it makes you wonder, doesn't it, what the real objective of the environmentalist wackos is.
+And it makes you wonder, does it, what the real objective of the environmentalist wackos is.

 We know that they don't like oil.